 - Remove yourself from the situation.

-- Call security for help.
+- Call security for help or 4444 for emergencies.

 - Present a calm, caring attitude.

 - Don't match the threats.

 - Don't give orders.

 - Acknowledge the person's feelings (for example, "I know you are frustrated").

 - Avoid any behavior that may be interpreted as aggressive (for example, moving rapidly, getting too close, touching or speaking loudly).